SergeyVorobiev/M88-GameStick-Patch/README.md

 The old RetroArch is hidden under custom menu with few options.
 The system has:

 1. No core settings.
 2. No controller settings.
-(It is even impossible to play some games: Lost vikings, Duke Nukem etc.).
+(It is impossible to play some games: Lost vikings, Duke Nukem etc.).
 3. No hotkeys.
 4. No shaders.
 5. Only single save / load slot for RetroArch platforms.
 6. No ability to reset a game.
-7. No ability to update cores (Only provided works and not always as some owners reported).
+7. No ability to update cores.
-8. No ability to choose among several cores for a particular platform.
+8. No ability to choose a core for a particular platform.
 9. PSX running on old Rearmed core (1x upscale, software rendering).
-10. N64 running on mupen with zero menu settings.
+10. N64 running on mupen64plus with zero menu settings.

 ### Patch Overview